 A group of specialists believes that strategic financial management is just concerned with money.
-Because every commercial transaction includes the exchange of money, whether directly or indirectly, it is reasonable to believe that scope of strategic financial management is concerned with everything that occurs during the course of a firm.
-It is, without a doubt, overly broad.
+Every commercial transaction involves the exchange of money, either directly or indirectly.
+This makes it reasonable to believe that the scope of strategic financial management covers everything that happens in a business.
+However, this definition is overly broad.

-There are organizations such as schools, associations, government agencies, and other organizations where funds are procured and used, according to the third group of people whose point of view is widely accepted, strategic financial management is defined as the procurement of funds and their effective utilization in the business by the third group of people.
+There are many organizations, such as schools, associations, and government agencies, where funds are procured and used.
+According to a widely accepted perspective, strategic financial management involves the procurement of funds and their effective use in a business.

 Scope of Strategic Financial Management